Paying for parking

 You can extend your parking time at any point during your stay in the app or by phone.

-Visitors may park free of charge for the first 30 minutes in the main public car park or at the drop-off point outside the hospital’s main entrance.
+The drop off point outside the hospital’s main entrance can be used for 10 minutes only, with no charge.
+Visitors may park free of charge for the first 30 minutes in the main public car park.

 - Up to 30 minutes – free (you do not have to use the machines)